Why is a Toner important to your Skincare Ritual?

 Oily skin - A toner with exfoliating benefits is perfect for an oily skin type that's also prone to breakouts.
 That's because these toners include gently effective skincare acids that loosen dead cells and increase the cell turnover rate.
 Therefore, dead skin is much less likely to become trapped in your pores.
 Try toners that contain white willow bark.

-Dry skin - choose a toner that will deeply rehydrate and refresh your skin and prepare it for absorption of a serum or moisturizer.
-Our Hydro Facial Toner is perfect for those with dry skin.
+Dry skin - choose a toner that will deeply rehydrate and refresh your skin and prepare it for the absorption of a serum or moisturizer.
+Our No. 26 Toner is perfect for those with dry skin.

 Sensitive skin - should stick with an alcohol-free toner and one that's gentle and free essential oils that may irritate the skin.
-A plain rosewater or hydrosol toner is perfect.
+Plain rosewater or hydrosol toner is perfect.